Travel Guide to Sucuraj (Hvar Island)

-Sucuraj Hvar is a picturesque little fishing and tourist village, located on the far eastern point of the island Hvar and the closest village to the mainland.
+Sucuraj on Hvar island is a picturesque little fishing and tourist village, located on the far eastern point of the island Hvar and the closest village to the mainland.

 The most travelers visiting Hvar island from Split, whose main aim is the town of Hvar, won’t have the opportunity to visit this charming village.

 On the below map it’s is clearly evident the importance of Sucuraj position, facing Neretva channel as well as the view of the Biokovo Mountain, Peljesac peninsula and the islands of Brac and Korcula.

 Sucuraj is connected by frequent car ferry to the mainland.
 Drvenik Sucuraj ferry connection is particularly convenient for all four wheels travelers coming from Dubrovnik or from Makarska Riviera intending to visit Hvar island.